-The reason why is the AK-74 not as popular as the AK-47 lies in the fact that the world’s most famous assault rifle is often mistaken for AK-74.
+The reason why is the AK-74 not as popular as the AK-47 is because the world’s most famous assault rifle is often mistaken for AK-74.
 Actually, you’re far more likely to come across an AK-74 than an AK-47.
 The AK-47 is now quite rare as it’s been out of serial production for a long time.
-Let’s go to see what is standing between two assault rifles in head-2-head comparison, AK-74 vs AK-47.
+Let’s see what is standing between two assault rifles in head-2-head comparison, AK-74 vs. AK-47.

 AK-74 is a modernized version of the AK-47

-Kinda speaks for itself.
+It kind of speaks for itself.
 And this is without mentioning thousands, millions of AKs given by the USSR to anyone who expressed anti-American views, lost, found, captured in fights, and thus spread all across the globe, among all guerrilla fighters, third-world militaries, gangs, etc. Not to mention jury-rigged AKs, made by terrorists virtually in their car workshops, Chinese copies, copies of other gun manufacturers.

 Design and production of AK-74

 AK-74 (Avtomat Kalashnikov 74) came later, much much later.
 And first and foremost, it was used by the Soviet army.
 In the late 70s/early 80s, the Soviet Army completely phased out good old AK(M).
 Right now, you won’t find a single AK/AKM issued to a Russian soldier.
 Everyone uses either AK-74 or AK-74M.

 You can guess where all the AK/AKM from the Soviet Army go: into the arsenals to be used in the time of need (total war and lack of other weapons) and as “gifts” to other countries that supported USSR and did need help.

-So AK-74 assault rifle came to the “third world weapons market” relatively late, in much smaller numbers, and the market sector for cheap as hell but a reliable weapon was already taken by millions of AKs.
-Why bother and change to a more complicated, more advanced AK-74, when good old 7.62 works just as well?
+So AK-74 assault rifle came to the “third world weapons market” relatively late, in much smaller numbers, and millions of AKs already took the market sector for cheap as hell, but a reliable weapon.
+Why bother and change to a more complicated, more advanced AK-74 when good old 7.62 works just as well?

 Somali pirates and worldwide terrorists